fraktalcow/file-link/readme.md

-# FileShare Web Application
+# FileLink Web Application

 ## Project Description
-FileShare is a secure file sharing web application built using FastAPI.
+FileLink is a secure file sharing web application built using FastAPI.
 It allows users to upload files, share them via unique links, and set expiration times for those links.
 The application supports various file types and provides features like one-time downloads and file compression, ensuring a user-friendly experience for file management.

 ## Setup Instructions
-To set up the FileShare application locally, follow these steps:
+To set up the FileLink application locally, follow these steps:

 1. **Clone the Repository:**
    ```bash